The $1$d nonlinear Schr\"odinger equation with a weighted $L^1$ potential: Introduction

-where $a_i$, $i=1,\dots 4$, are $C^1$ coefficients that decay fast enough, $|a_i(x)| \lesssim \jx^{-\kappa}$, for $\kappa>2$.
+Equation \eqref{eqextranon} is an example of a simplified model that can arise from studying the stability of (topological) solitons in various settings; see for example the introduction of \cite{KGV}.
 The extension of our analysis from \eqref{eq:NLSE-1} to \eqref{eqextranon} is immediate (again assuming the proper analogue of \eqref{nongenericresonance} in the non-generic case).
 Indeed, all the cubic terms with a decaying coefficient can be included in the treatment of the nonlinear terms corresponding to the regular part of the measure in Section \ref{sec:estimateregular}, just by noticing that the argument there is insensitive to presence of $u$ or $\bar{u}$.

 \item {\bf The case $V=0$}.
 As a particular case of a non-generic potential, one can choose $V=0$.
 Then, the distorted Fourier transform coincides with the regular one and conditions \eqref{nongenericresonance} can be obtained by simply assuming that the data is odd, $u_0(x)=-u_0(-x)$.
 Moreover, in view of the \eqref{remextracoeff} above, we can also add any even decaying coefficient $b\in C^1$ in front of the nonlinearity and consider the model